nak/pytest_mproc/docsrc/index.rst

 *pytest_mproc* has several advantages over xdist, depending on your situation:

 #.
-Overhead of startup is more efficient, and start-up time does not grow with increasing number of cores
+Overhead furing startup is much less, and start-up time does not grow with increasing number of cores as in xdist
 #.
 It uses a pull model, so that each worker pulls the next test from a master queue.
 There is no need to figure
-   out how to divy up the tests beforehand.
-The disadvantage is that the developer needs to know how long roughly each test takes and prioritize the longer running tests first.
+   out how to divide the tests beforehand.
+The disadvantage is that the developer needs to know how long roughly each test takes and prioritize the longer running tests first for optimal efficiency.
 #.
-It provides a 'global' scope test fixture to provide a single instance of a fixture across all tests, regardless of
+It provides a 'global' scoped test fixture to provide a single instance of a fixture across all tests, regardless of
-   how many nodes
+   how many nodes.
+#.
+It provide a 'node' scoped test fixture that is a single instance across all workers on a single machine (node)
 #.
 It allows you to programatically group together a bunch of tests to run serially on a single worker process
 #.
 Support for execution across multiple machines
 #.
 It provides a better mechanism for prioritizing and configuring test execution